zzcczc/COMP0035-tutorials-2025/docs/2_pandas/2-16-save-df-to-file.md

-# Activity 2.16: Save the prepared dataset
+# 16. Save the prepared dataset

 You have now carried out the data cleaning and preparation steps needed for this project so save the prepared dataframe back to a .csv file.